Clare Grey (2021):

 Interview with Tatjana König

-Tatjana König about the Körber Prize
+Tatjana König on the Körber Prize

 “Clare Grey’s application-oriented basic research constitutes a decisive contribution to the development of more powerful storage media.
 It is only if we are successful in this matter that we can attain CO2 neutrality in the traffic sector and that our chances of achieving our climate goals by 2050 will be at all realistic.”